Remarks on Automorphism and Cohomology of Cyclic Coverings: Automorphisms in Positive Characteristic

-It follows from Theorem \ref{thm5.4} and Theorem \ref{thm5.9} that the assumptions of Proposition \ref{corolifting} hold for $g_0$.
-Therefore, one can lift the automorphism $g_0$ to an automorphism $g$ of $\X/W$.
-In addition, $X$ is neither \begin{itemize} \item a 3-fold covering of $\PP^2_K$ branched along a cubic curve, \item nor a 2-fold covering of $\PP^2_K$ branched along a quartic curve, \end{itemize} which both have anti-ample canonical bundles.
-Therefore, the infinitesimal Torelli theorem holds for $\bar{X}$.
-Then the proof in Theorem \ref{autofaith} can be applied to obtain the conclusions. \item If $\kappa_X$ is anti-ample and $\dim X=2$, i.e., $X$ is a Fano surface.
+The canonical bundles of the above two excluded cases are anti-ample, i.e. where $X$ is a Fano surface.
 The possible types of $X$ are listed in the proof of Proposition \ref{propfaithsurface}.
-Since every Fano surface is a blowup of the projective plane, we can use the same argument in Proposition \ref{propfaithsurface} to prove the theorem. \end{itemize}
+Since every Fano surface is a blowup of the projective plane, we can use the same argument in Proposition \ref{propfaithsurface} to prove the theorem for these two cases .

 \end{proof}